Here’s How Much Cash You’ll Need in a National Emergency

 Starting Your Fund

-Experts like Ramsey and others always suggest the first thing in beginning an emergency fund is to start small.
+Ramsey and many others suggest the first step to beginning an emergency fund is to start small.
 Let’s say you’re looking to set aside $3,000 in one year.
 That would mean you’ll have to save $250 per month over the next 12 months.
 Extend your savings goal to 18 months, and that’s $166 per month.
 If you’ve already got some money saved up elsewhere, is there a portion you can transfer to your emergency fund?
 Don’t forget that as you build up your emergency fund in the bank, those funds can be invested, too.

 Related article: 5 Smart and 3 Stupid Ways to Establish Emergency Funds